uvindusl/HNDSE-IOT-CW-2025/README.md

 ### Back-End

 This can be identify as the core of this project.
 It will monitor the fire store for a change with the aid of a thread.
-If any changes detected (adding a helmet id) to from the fire store it will identified as an accident occurred.
+If any changes detected (adding a helmet id) from the fire store it will identified as an accident occurred.

 when an accident occurred a link with the access to the web Application is sent via a SMS service to the relevant parties such as 119 and 1990.